yogevshalmon/allsat-circuits/README.md

 HALL contains several different algorithms, where each algorithm can be provided to HALL using "<-mode> <mode_name>" after the input file name, for example:

 ```
-./hall_tool ../benchmarks/AND.aag -mode comb-dis-block
+./hall_tool ../benchmarks/AND.aag -mode tersim
 ```

-We provide the list of the pre-configured algorithms

-where each one produces disjoint or non-disjoint solutions,
+We provide next the list of the algorithms(mode_name) where each one produces disjoint(only duma-dis) or non-disjoint solutions:

+disjoint solutions algorithms:

+- duma-dis

+non-disjoint solutions algorithms:

+- tersim
+- duma-nondis
+- duty